civican/legisinfo/42-1/bills/C-59/bill_text.md

     must not be carried out except under an authorization issued under subsection `30`(1) or `31`(1).

-  **(3)** Activities carried out by the Establishment in furtherance of the foreign intelligence aspect of its mandate must not contravene any other Act of Parliament unless they are carried out under an authorization issued under subsection `27`(1) or `41`(1).
+  **(3)** Activities carried out by the Establishment in furtherance of the foreign intelligence aspect of its mandate must not contravene any other Act of Parliament — **or involve the acquisition by the Establishment of information from or through the global information infrastructure that interferes with the reasonable expectation of privacy of a Canadian or a person in Canada** — unless they are carried out under an authorization issued under subsection 27(1) or 41(1).

-  **(4)** Activities carried out by the Establishment in furtherance of the cybersecurity and information assurance aspect of its mandate must not contravene any other Act of Parliament unless they are carried out under an authorization issued under subsection `28`(1) or (2) or `41`(1).
+  **(4)** Activities carried out by the Establishment in furtherance of the cybersecurity and information assurance aspect of its mandate must not contravene any other Act of Parliament — **or involve the acquisition by the Establishment of information from the global information infrastructure that interferes with the reasonable expectation of privacy of a Canadian or a person in Canada** — unless they are carried out under an authorization issued under subsection 28(1) or (2) or 41(1).

 ### Section 24